"Kennedy backs up a warm and powerful voice with versatility;

 you have the sense she could sing anything."

 < Jessica Osber Photography

 SOPRANO MICHELE KENNEDY is a versatile specialist in early classical and new music.
-Praised by The Washington Postas “a fine young soprano with a lovely voice" possessing "a graceful tonal clarity that is a wonder to hear" (SF Chronicle), Michele has appeared in concert at Carnegie Hall, Davies Symphony Hall, Bard Summerscape, Getty Museum, Lincoln Center, and Washington National Cathedral.
-Her repertoire ranges from Baroque and Classical repertoire to new art song, chamber opera, and oratorio works that span the ages.
+Praised by The Washington Postas “a fine young soprano with a lovely voice" possessing "a graceful tonal clarity that is a wonder to hear" (SF Chronicle), Michele's recent venues include Carnegie Hall, Davies Symphony Hall, Bard Summerscape, Getty Museum, Lincoln Center, Powell Symphony Hall, and Washington National Cathedral.

 A California native, Michele studied at Yale University, Yale School of Music, and NYU - she can be heard on the Naxos, Old Hall, and Pro Organo labels.
-She lives in Oakland with her husband, visual artist Benjamin Thorpe, and divides her time between NYC and the Bay Area.
+She works largely between NYC and the Bay Area alongside her husband, visual artist Benjamin Thorpe.